samegens/airqualitymeter/README.md

 9. Open AirQualityMeter.ino and comment out the MQ135_CALIBRATION define.
 10. Build and upload.
 11. Each time you turn on the meter, the MQ135 needs to heat up, this may take a while (20 minutes or more).
+12. You need to calibrate the MQ135, see [this article](https://www.codrey.com/electronic-circuits/how-to-use-mq-135-gas-sensor/).

 # End result